West Virginia Sales Tax

 Most sales of tangible personal property in West Virginia are subject to sales tax, as are the vast majority of services.
 This includes groceries and over-the-counter medications, although prescription medicines, food stamp purchases, and day care services are exempt, along with a variety of other specific types of purchases.
 In most cases, shipping and handling charges are taxable in West Virginia as well, and so to calculate the total tax due on a shipped purchase, you must include whatever you charge for shipping and handling into the total price of the item before applying the appropriate tax rate.

-West Virginia is a member of the Streamlined Sales and Use Tax Agreement (SSUTA), with one of the results of that being that the definition of what’s taxable is uniform across the state.
+West Virginia is a member of the Streamlined Sales and Use Tax Agreement (SSUTA), meaning that the definition of what’s taxable is uniform across the state.
 The SSUTA began in response to the 1992 decision in the case of Quill Corp v North Dakota, which stated that North Dakota could not compel Quill to collect and remit state sales tax made on purchases by North Dakota customers because the company had no physical presence in the state.
+While the outcome of the Quill decision has been addressed by the Wayfair decision in 2018, the SSUTA remains a centralized resource for small businesses to register, especially for remote sellers who sell into multiple states and meet tax collection thresholds.

 If it turns out you do have a sales tax nexus in West Virginia, and that what you’re selling is taxable, you must register for a sales tax permit before making sales to West Virginia customers.
 This can be done online or by mail, and there is no charge.
 Once you receive your West Virginia sales tax permit, you will not need to renew it, although you will be responsible for filing returns for as long as your permit is active, even if you did not make any taxable sales in the state during the period in question.